Define server classes

 You can override this value at the serverClass and serverClass:app levels.

-Important: Overriding one type of filter (whitelist/blacklist) causes the other to the overridden too.
+Important: Overriding one type of filter (whitelist/blacklist) causes the other to be overridden too.
 If, for example, you override the whitelist, the blacklist will not be inherited from the parent; you must provide one in the stanza.

 |stateOnClient||Set to "enabled", "disabled", or "noop".
 This setting specifies whether the deployment client receiving an app should enable or disable the app once it is installed.
 The "noop" value is for apps that do not require enablement; for example, apps containing only Splunk knowledge, such as event or source types.||enabled|